Holiday Sale: Discounts on Family FinderY-DNAmtDNA, & All Bundles! Now through Jan 1st.

 2. Probably matched.

 These are groupings which have a 50% chance of being related in the past 10 generations (250 years) based on simple rule (a 60/67, 33/37, 24/25 or a 12/12 match).
 In many cases there will be an extremely close match, in other cases no link will have been established.
-The group administrators do not necessarily have any more information than is provided on the colorized chart.
+The group administrators do not necessarily have any more information than is provided on the Y-DNA Results chart.
+These may be men that form a cluster or clan based on their Big Y results (they share a common Y-DNA SNP branch node represent sub-branches of that SNP branch node).

-Defining “closely linked” is important: Below I describe a rationale for using a match based on 12/12, 23/25.
-33/37 and 60/67 as a definition of “closely linked”.
-Other definitions are possible.
+Defining “closely linked” is important: Below I describe a rationale for using a match based on 33/37, 60/67, 100/111 as a definition of “closely linked”.
+Other definitions are possible such as their SNP branch from a common Y-DNA ancestor.
 Note that you may match someone with the Roberts name who is not in the project (note that administrators can’t see these matches easily), you could invite them to join the Roberts project to form a new group.

 The administrators have not allocated you to a group yet.